 What more can I say?
 On hot summer days, cedar decking will stay cooler than other decking.
 If you enjoy being barefoot, Cedar will be great decking for you.

 This is especially true compared to composite decking.
-There are some composites that are cooler to the touchOpens in a new tab., but most are hot in the sun.
+There are some composites that are cooler to the touch, but most are hot in the sun.

 Environmentally Friendly